cloudmesh-community/book/chapters/nist/bdra.md

 * reusability within other use-cases.

-Naturally the cloud offers the ability to *cloudify* existing relational databases as cloud services while leveraging the increased performance and special hardware and software support that may be otherwise unaffordable for an individual user.
-However we see also the explosive growth of non sql databases because some of them can more effectively deal with the characteristics of big data than traditional mostly weel structured data bases.
+Naturally, the cloud offers the ability to *cloudify* existing relational databases as cloud services while leveraging the increased performance and special hardware and software support that may be otherwise unaffordable for an individual user.
+However, we also see the explosive growth of non sql databases because some of them can more effectively deal with the characteristics of big data than traditional mostly well structured databases.
 In addition many of these frameworks are able to introduce advanced capability such as distributed and reliable service integration.

-Although we have been used to the term cloud wile using virtualized resources and the term Grid by offering a network of supercomputers in a virtual organization, We should not forget that Cloud service providers also offer High performance computers resources for some of their most advanced users.
+Although we have been used to the term cloud while using virtualized resources and the term Grid by offering a network of supercomputers in a virtual organization, We should not forget that Cloud service providers also offer High performance computers resources for some of their most advanced users.

 Naturally such resources
-can be used not only for numerical intensif computations but also for big data applications as the Physics community has demonstrated.
+can be used not only for numerical intensive computations but also for big data applications as the Physics community has demonstrated.